kdallmeyer-sr/baleen/baleen-kotlin/README.md

   * Kotlinx Serialization
   * Jackson JSON annotations
   * Java's XML annotations
-* Support for using data classes as source of truth for schema.
-Missing capablities:
-    * Aliases
 * Support for Java classes (should be straightforward to add)